GreatYisa/wasiu.portfolio/README.md

 - Birchwood University (Affliate) | Data Science
 - Data Science Post Graduate Program | Careerera (in view)

+### Project 1: Operational Analytics

+# [Operational-analytics-PowerBi]
+### Business Overview/Problem Summary

+Lai Manufacturing Plc faces several challenges in optimizing its operations and maintaining efficiency.
+Key issues include unexpected production downtime due to equipment failures, inefficiencies in manufacturing processes, and difficulty managing raw material inventories and supply chains.
+Additionally, complex and unmanageable reports hinder decision-making, and the company struggles with real-time reporting.

+### Rationale for the Project

+The project focuses on implementing **Operational Analytics** to improve efficiency by utilizing real-time data analysis.
+This will help Lai Manufacturing identify bottlenecks, reduce downtime, and streamline processes.
+It also aims to enhance reporting with intuitive dashboards, providing the leadership team with actionable insights to make informed decisions.

+### Aim of the Project

+The project aims to:
+1. Optimize manufacturing processes using data-driven strategies.
+2. Create user-friendly dashboards for decision-makers.
+3. Use data analysis to answer critical business questions (e.g., product performance, quality trends, supplier performance, and downtime analysis).

+### Data Description

+The dataset consists of 1000 rows capturing operations at Lai Manufacturing.
+It includes attributes like product information, production quantity, quality metrics, inventory levels, employee performance, downtime events, and energy consumption.
+This data will be analyzed to identify inefficiencies and inform strategic decisions.

+### Tech Stack and Project Scope

+- **Power BI** will be used for data importation, modeling, analysis, and visualization.
+- The project will include data exploration, identifying trends, and presenting insights through interactive dashboards to support effective decision-making.

 ### Project 1: BG Sales Analytics

 # [Power-BI-BG-Sales-Report](https://github.com/GreatYisa/Power-BI-BG-Sales-Report)